 PISA CATHEDRAL – FREE TO VISIT

 It’s hard to believe, but true.
 The Cathedral, one of the artistic highlights of Pisa, is completely free to enter.
+You need to get a ticket and book a time for your visit, at no cost.
 You can easily spend a couple of hours exploring this fabulous church that stands in the midst of the Square of Miracles, and not spend a cent to admire all its treasures.

 Wandering around the Piazza dei Miracoli is completely free.
 It’ll cost you if you want to climb the Leaning Tower, though in our opinion it’s better to keep your feet on the ground and admire it from there.
 There are plenty of photo opportunities, and you’ll leave with plenty of questions.
 Like when did it start tilting?
 Answer: in the12th century, a few years after the start of its construction.